solkimicreb/react-stax/examples/docs_new/src/pages/docs/routing/intro/content.md

 );
 ```

-- Every direct `Router` child must have a `page` attribute.
+- Every direct `Router` child must have a unique `page` attribute.
-- `page` attributes must be a unique string tokens without the `/` character.
+- `page` attributes must be string tokens without the `/` character.
 - `Routers` must have a `defaultPage` prop, which matches with a child's `page`.
-If the relevant pathname token is empty, the Router routes to the default page.
+If the relevant url pathname token is empty, the Router routes to the default page.

 ## Links